Last Updated on

 Shaw, however, insists otherwise.
 She states that there were gatherings involving the above parties (readily conceded) and then distorts Professor Seligman’s involvement by quoting, very selectively, from the Hoffman report.

 Shaw quotes from page 49 of the Hoffman report:

 “We think it would have been difficult not to suspect that one reason for the CIA’s interest in learned helplessness was to consider how it could be used in the interrogation of others.”

 However, page 49 also says…..

 “Hubbard and Mitchell say that they never discussed interrogations with Seligman and did not provide him information about the interrogation program.
 Seligman agrees and says he thought their interest in learned helplessness related to its insights for captured US personnel we do not have enough information to know what Seligman knew or thought at the time.
 And because we do not see any evidence that this was connected with actions or decisions by or communications with APA officials, we did not spend further time investigating the matter.”

-However the actual quote, from page 8 of the Hoffman report, states “Dr Martin Seligman also insisted on answering only written questions, although he proactively made himself available to us and answered our questions promptly.”
+The actual quote from page 8 of the Hoffman report, states “Dr. Martin Seligman also insisted on answering only written questions, although he proactively made himself available to us and answered our questions promptly.”

 Again, the full quote provides a different story.

 Of course, Professor Seligman had already responded to these accusations well before the Hoffman report.
 In his book ‘Flourish’ he states: